June 24, 2022

 Blood drive safety

 The Red Cross follows a high standard of safety and infection control.
 The Red Cross will continue to socially distance wherever possible at blood drives, donation centers and facilities.
-Oregon and Washington still require masks to be worn at all blood collection sites.
+While donors are no longer required to wear a face mask, individuals may choose to continue to wear a mask for any reason.
+The Red Cross will also adhere to more stringent face mask requirements per state and/or local guidance, or at the request of blood drive sponsors.
 Donors are asked to schedule an appointment prior to arriving at a drive.

 How to donate blood

-Simply download the American Red Cross Blood Donor App, visit https://rdcrss.org/findappt1 , call 1-800-RED CROSS (1-800-733-2767) or enable the Blood Donor Skill on any Alexa Echo device to make an appointment or for more information.
+Simply download the American Red Cross Blood Donor App, visit RedCrossBlood.org, call 1-800-RED CROSS (1-800-733-2767) or enable the Blood Donor Skill on any Alexa Echo device to make an appointment or for more information.
 All blood types are needed to ensure a reliable supply for patients.
 A blood donor card or driver’s license or two other forms of identification are required at check-in.
 Individuals who are 17 years of age in most states (16 with parental consent where allowed by state law), weigh at least 110 pounds and are in generally good health may be eligible to donate blood.
 High school students and other donors 18 years of age and younger also have to meet certain height and weight requirements.